Use of ‘Black Boards’ blinding us – GNAT cries to the government

 The Medical Doctor in charge of the eyes screening at Biriwa Polyclinic, Dr. Emmanuel Arhin confirmed that the majority of teachers who were screened have eyes problem and urged them to take proper care of their sight.

-“The eye is our light of the body so without the light you cannot move so it’s better for teachers to screen their eyes yearly for the doctors to detect any changes which may cause harm to them future” he observed.
+“The eye is our light of the body so without the light you cannot move so it’s better for teachers to screen their eyes yearly for the doctors to detect any changes which may cause harm to the future,” he observed.